 I'm currently a post-doc in Jeffrey Gordon's lab at Washington University in St. Louis.
 Our lab studies the thousands of species of bacteria that inhabit the intestine, and seeks to understand the mechanisms by which they modulate our metabolism and physiology.
 I'm using quantitative mass spectrometry to study lysine acetylation dynamics in the large intestine, and its response to the microbiota.
 When I was at Pitt I was fortunate to work in Karen Arndt's lab and "get my feet wet" studying chromatin dynamics in yeast.
 It was a fantastic environment for learning molecular biology and experimental design, and those skills proved instrumental for my work in graduate school.

-Gabriel is a Scientist at Abide Therapeutics in San Diego, CA
+Gabriel is Director at Vividion Therapeutics in California.

 As an aspiring scientist, the Biology Department at Pitt was a great place to start because it provided ample opportunities for undergraduate research.
 Everyone I knew in my degree program participated actively in independent scientific research.
 These opportunities were made further accessible by the great availability of funding support; I received research scholarships from the Samuel D. Colella Award and from the HHMI undergraduate research program.
 I also received training as a scientist not only in research, but also in teaching.
 I took part in a summer high school outreach program.
 In this program, I instructed high school students and teachers as they developed the skills and thought processes of the scientific method.
 I also worked with teachers, graduate students, and faculty to develop materials for future use in the high school classroom.
 Therefore, Pitt Biology provided me a solid base for starting out a career in science, particularly because of the program’s strong focus on both research and educational experience.